 How Far Can a Parent Move With Joint Custody?

-If you have custody and placement of a child and want to move out of Wisconsin or move more than 100 miles from the home you were in when the court order was put in place, you must send notice to the other parent via certified mail.
-The other parent can then agree or notify you and the court with an objection.
-If objected to, you can't move with your children until this issue is resolved.
+If a parent wants to move out of Wisconsin or move more than 100 miles from the home they were in when the court order was put in place, they must send notice to the other parent via certified mail.
+The other parent can then agree or objection.
+If objected to, the objecting parent tells that to the court and the move cannot happen until this issue is resolved.
 After an objection, the court will order mediation.
 If no agreement is reached during mediation, a guardian ad litem will be appointed to the case and there will be a hearing to determine what's in the children's best interest.